Quuxplusone/goodcook/md/bscook.md

 > instead of hearts.
 And I think I used one package of cherry and
 > one package of grape gelatin; you could use other flavors, too.

-- 2 packages (6 oz. each) cherry or raspberry gelatin
+- 2 packages (6 oz each) cherry or raspberry gelatin
 - 2+1/2 cups boiling water
 - 1 cup cold milk
-- 1 package (3.4 oz.) instant vanilla pudding mix
+- 1 package (3.4 oz) instant vanilla pudding mix

 In a bowl, dissolve gelatin in water; set aside for 30 minutes.
 In a small bowl, whisk milk and pudding mix until smooth, about